 The corporation, on the other hand, is still used by many people trying to raise capital by selling shares of stock, and it accounted for 21 percent of the new formations in Delaware in 2014.
 The state continues its dominance in the publicly-traded markets, accounting for almost 66 percent of all the Fortune 500 companies.

 Delaware enacted legislation allowing for a Public Benefit Corporation to be incorporated in the state of Delaware on August 1, 2014.
 The Public Benefit Corporation is similar to the General Corporation and is a for-profit entity; however, a portion of the profits are directed toward a particular benefit instead of all profits being distributed to shareholders.

 This unique business structure allows for a company to improve the world while also paying dividends to shareholders.
-In 2014, there were only a total of 158 Public Benefit Corporations formed in Delaware, but Harvard Business Services, Inc. is proud to be the Registered Agent for 20 percent of the total Public Benefit Corporations formed in the state.
+In 2014, there were only a total of 158 Public Benefit Corporations formed in Delaware, but we are proud to be the Registered Agent for 20 percent of the total Public Benefit Corporations formed in the state.

 The state of Delaware strives to keep Delaware Corporate Laws as dynamic and strong as possible in order to continue attracting business people from around the world.
 The Delaware Corporate Law structure and the Division of Corporations are an integral part of Delaware’s economy.

 Amazingly, 26 percent of the state of Delaware’s revenue originates from fees paid to form a Delaware company, file amendments, and retrieve documents and other filings, as well as annual state Franchise Taxes.
 As a resident of Delaware, I feel it is extremely important for Delaware legislators to focus on keeping Delaware the “Incorporation Capital.”